 Every intelligence agency in the world thought Iraq had WMD

-As I wrote in Afterburner: Whittle vs. Whittle, just Exhibit A alone crushes Whittle’s common claim that “every intelligence agency in the world thought that Saddam had weapons of mass destruction.”
+As I wrote in Afterburner: Whittle vs. Whittle, just Exhibit A alone crushes Whittle’s common claim above.
 As I said in the documentary:

 We’ll get to Thielmann’s illuminating email momentarily — first let’s look at a short clip from Spinning the Tubes:

 On Jan 22, 2014 I emailed Greg Thielmann to ask him the following question: “If you were in an interview, how would you respond to someone raising the claim that ‘every intelligence agency in the world thought Iraq had WMD?'”
 The following is his response to that question (with my original email below it):

 To: Rick Memmer

 I’m doing OK, but up to my neck in Iran nuclear matters, mostly trying to buttress the argument against the Menendez-Kirk New Sanctions bill.

 Returning to that thrilling Iraq saga of yesteryear, here’s how I would answer the question you posed at the end of your message:

 To say that “every intelligence agency in the world thought Iraq had WMD,” is misleading to the listener/reader.

 First, few intelligence agencies had independent means of evaluating many of the claims and analyses made by the US intelligence community; they had to rely on the huge intelligence establishments of their close allies, and would run risks of future intelligence sharing if they were too skeptical of US claims.
 What does it mean to assert that Denmark also thought Iraq had WMD?